Are Michelin Stars for Restaurants or Chefs? Guide & Explanation

 History of Michelin stars

-Michelin Star began as a publicity strategy for the tire company Michelin in the year 1904.
-The guide was for helping car owners in France to locate a repair shop along with a restaurant.
-So that they can eat while their car gets repaired.
+Michelin Star began as a publicity strategy for the tire company Michelin in 1904.
+The guide was for helping car owners in France locate a repair shop and a restaurant so that they could eat while their car was being repaired.

-After, they started the Michelin Guide, mainly as a travel guide, mentioning the best eateries in the country.
+After that, they started the Michelin Guide, which was mainly a travel guide, mentioning the best eateries in the country.
 This guide’s popularity grew over the years, and it became the most respected food award.

 How do Michelin stars work for chefs?

 Even though a star is awarded to a restaurant, the head chef leads the cooking team.
-The fame of the chefs shoots to the sky, and they become celebrities in the culinary world.
+The chefs’ fame soars to the sky, and they become celebrities in the culinary world.
 With the fame, their demand also rises incredibly.

 Other awards by the Michelin Guide